LACMIP/emu/docs/_documentation/catalogue.md

 {% include figure image_path="/assets/images/catalogue_security.png" alt="screenshot of the security tab in the catalogue module" caption="Screenshot of the *Security* tab of the Catalogue module." %}

-The only field you need to be concerned with on the *Security* tab is *Publish on Internet*, which should be check "Yes" for the majority of catalogue records but "No" for any records that should not be shared via biodiversity aggregators (e.g. iDigBio, GBIF).
+The only field you need to be concerned with on the *Security* tab is *Publish on Internet*, which should be check "Yes" for the majority of catalogue records but "No" for any records that should not be shared via biodiversity aggregators (e.g. iDigBio or GBIF; for more see [Publishing Data]({{ site.baseurl }}/documentation/ipt/)).
 A record should be marked "No" either because the specimen or its data are questionable, or as part of a research moratorium pending publication.
 Specific examples include but not limited to:
 - records where the specimen disposition is "missing"
 - records where the specimen disposition is "discarded"
 - records of type specimens of an unpublished new species